 On the day of your LASIK surgery, a final eye examination will be performed in order to verify previously recorded data regarding your vision.
 A mild oral sedative will then be given, and powerful anesthetic eye drops will be administered to numb your cornea.

 Watch the video below to see what REAL people have to say about their experience with LASIK.

 The actual LASIK procedure is a two-step process.
-In the first step, Dr. Faulkner will utilize the guided WaveLight® FS200 Femtosecond Laser to precisely create a customized corneal flap in approximately six seconds (per eye).
-Next, he will fold the flap out of the treatment zone, exposing the inner corneal tissue to the WaveLight® EX500 Excimer Laser, which is used to gently reshape the cornea and correct refractive errors based on your unique needs.
+In the first step, your eye surgeon will utilize the guided WaveLight® FS200 Femtosecond Laser to precisely create a customized corneal flap in approximately six seconds (per eye).
+Next, he or she will fold the flap out of the treatment zone, exposing the inner corneal tissue to the WaveLight® EX500 Excimer Laser, which is used to gently reshape the cornea and correct refractive errors based on your unique needs.
 Once corneal reshaping is complete, the flap is returned to its original position where it bonds without the need for stitches.

 Thanks to the exceptional precision and efficiency of laser technology, the entire LASIK procedure takes only about 10 minutes to perform here at Aloha Laser Vision.
 Upon completion, you will be taken back to the pre-op area and discharged.